Integrating volunteering in the next decade and beyond

 In 2012, the UN General Assembly requested "the Secretary-General to [present] a plan of action to be developed by the United Nations Volunteers programme to integrate volunteering in peace and development in the next decade and beyond [...]."
 (Resolution A/Res/67/138).

-- strengthening ownership of the post-2015 agenda through enhanced civic engagement and widening the enabling environment for citizen action;
+- strengthen people's ownership of the post-2015 agenda through enhanced civic engagement and enabling environment for citizen action;

-- integrating volunteerism into national and global strategies for the new development agenda; and
+- integrating volunteerism into national and global strategies for the post-2015 development agenda; and

-- measuring volunteerism to improve the knowledge about people's engagement and well-being and as part of the monitoring of the sustainable development goals.
+- measuring volunteerism to contribute to a holistic understanding of the engagement of people and their well-being and be part of the monitoring of the SDGs.